Dealing with probate: which banks make it harder than others?

 Which? said the results reveal a big gap between best and worst as fewer than four in ten of those who dealt with Barclays Stockbrokers said this was easy compared with eight in 10 for Virgin Money.

 The table below shows how executors rated the ease of the probate process with each firm involved:

 The research found that executors dealing with Barclays reported lost paperwork, long delays and administrative errors, such as failure to close accounts.

 Which? found that executors reported investment platforms being tougher to deal with than banks – those who had gone through Barclays Stockbrokers said there were long delays and administrative errors.
 Another point raised was that settling investment accounts can incur fees which can be per account or per fund or share held.
 A charge of £10 per fund isn’t unusual.

 The table below shows whether banks and other financial organisations will allow executors to release money without probate:

 Tips on making the probate process run smoothly

 Here are the Which? members’ tips:

-Planning: Forward planning is essential.
+Planning: Forward planning with the assistance of a probate attorney is essential.
 Make accounts joint wherever possible.

 Death certificates: Order more copies of the death certificate than you think you need.
 It’s much more expensive to get more copies afterwards.